-- Unplug the saw. - Pull the saw arm all the way down and engage the lock pin to hold the saw arm in transport position. - Loosen the miter lock handle. - Rotate the miter table until the pointer is positioned at 0°. - Retighten the miter lock handle. - Lay a framing square flat on the miter table.
+- Unplug your saw. - Pull the saw arm all the way down and engage the lock pin to hold the saw arm in transport position. - Loosen the miter lock handle. - Rotate the miter table until the pointer is positioned at 0°. - Securely tighten the miter lock handle. - Lay a framing square flat on the miter table.
 Place one leg of the square against the fence.
-Slide the other leg of the square against the flat part of blade.
+Slide the other leg of the square against the flat part of the blade.